8 Best Renters Insurance Companies in Georgia of 2026

 Renters insurance is not required by law in Georgia.

 However, your landlord may require it.
-The landlord may want proof of renters insurance at the time you sign your lease.
+The landlord may want proof of renters insurance when you sign your lease.

 Your landlord will have insurance, but that in no way covers you.